Breeds Category IconBreeds

 The rough-coated GSD is generally removed from breeding lines.

-The Breed Survey Scheme in Germany in 1922 removed the rough-coated and shaggy-coated Shepherds out of the breeding pool due to specific instructions from von Stephanitz.
-However, long coats with an undercoat were still allowed to be surveyed and exhibited at shows.
+The Breed Survey Scheme in Germany removed the rough-coated and shaggy-coated Shepherds from the breeding pool in 1922 due to specific instructions from von Stephanitz.
+However, long coats with undercoats could still be surveyed and exhibited at shows.

-A specific date for when they were banned entirely from showing isn’t written down but, they were actively being bred out and determined “unacceptable for breeding” around the 1970s.
+A specific date for when they were banned entirely from showing isn’t written down, but they were actively being bred out and determined “unacceptable for breeding” around the 1970s.
 This ban continued until recently.
-There are other breeds that also have this recessive trait, and it’s also bred out of these breeding lines as well.
+Other breeds also have this recessive trait, and it’s also bred out of these breeding lines.

 Reversing The Rule